Zachery Ty Bryan

-Zachery Tyler Bryan (born October 9, 1981) is an American actor and film producer.
+Zachery Tyler Bryan (born October 9, 1981) is an American retired actor and film producer.
 He is best known for his role as Brad Taylor on the ABC sitcom Home Improvement.
 He also appeared in the films First Kid and The Fast and the Furious: Tokyo Drift.

 Early life

 Bryan was born in Aurora, Colorado, to Jenny and Dwight Bryan.